 We’ve been having some pretty wild weather at the moment haven’t we?
 It would be easy to think that these are the worst driving conditions.
 However, we’ve found the ten most dangerous roads in the world to get your heart beating and to feel more safe on the roads you use every day.

 1.North Yungas Road, Bolivia- This road is known as ‘The Road of Death’ so we couldn’t not include it on this list.
 At some parts the road is only three metres wide, go over those three metres and you could be heading down a one thousand mile drop!
 This road links La Paz with Coroico.
-Waterfalls run through the mountains and can cause dense cloud making visibility low, another thing to contend with.
+Waterfalls run through the mountains and can cause dense cloud making visibility low.

 3.Nanga Parbat Pass, Pakistan- This road is very narrow for six long miles.
 There is no paving which makes it very uneven and no barriers between the road and mountain drop.